-My grandmother remembers that during her childhood, as Easter customs, the chimney sweeps were knocking on the door wondering if someone needed to clean their chimney.
-They were all dressed in black, with a pitchy face, equipped with ropes and tools.
-Once they negotiated the price with the householders, one chimney sweep climbed up on the roof and the other was in the kitchen at the fireplace.
-While they were cleaning the chimney, they used to sing “never heard” songs, because mostly of them came from faraway.
-One of their tools was the scacciaragni (literally shoo spider).
-It was made of bundles of butcher’s broom held out with a rope and they made it scroll up and down along the vent.
+My grandmother remembers that during her childhood, as Easter customs, a pair of chimney sweeps knocked on the door wondering if someone needed to clean up the chimney.
+They dressed in black, with a pitchy face, equipped with their dear ropes and tools.
+After having negotiated the price for the service with the householder, one chimney sweep climbed the roof and the coworker stood at the fireplace in the kitchen.
+While working, they used to sing unknown songs to our ears, songs to remember their distant birthplace.

 Before Easter day, the priest used to visit all houses to benedict them and the families.
-But people were considering it as a supervision, to check if everything was clean and in order.
+But people were considering it as supervision, to check if everything was clean and in order.
 This aspect still remains more in the countryside than in the cities.

-Finally a secret ritual of good omen for babies was to undress them from swaddling clothes at the sound of Easter bells and make them walk for the first time.
+Another ritual consisted of embrace fruit trees to wake nature up from its torpidity, believing to persuade it to produce more fruits.
+Women used to unleash their braids thinking that the sound of the bell could help their hair to grow.
+Finally, a secret ritual of good omen for babies was to undress them from swaddling clothes at the sound of Easter bells and make them walk for the first time.